 Because non-GAAP financial measures are not standardized, EBITDA and Adjusted EBITDA, as defined by Redbox, may not be comparable to similarly titled measures reported by other companies.
 It therefore may not be possible to compare the Company's use of these non-GAAP financial measures with those used by other companies.

-Adjusted EBITDA for the three months ended March 31, 2022 and 2021 is calculated as follows:
+Adjusted EBITDA is calculated as follows: